nodejs/nodejs.dev/src/documentation/0000-node-fs-fd-use-case-read-method/article.md

 position :: type - number : It is used to specify from which byte to start reading in the file content.

-callback: It is a function that receives err<NodeJS.ErrnoException>, bytesRead<number> and buffer<NodeJS.ArrayBufferView> to which the read bytes where written and stored.
+callback: It is a function that receives err "NodeJS.ErrnoException", bytesRead "number" and buffer "NodeJS.ArrayBufferView" to which the read bytes where written and stored.

 Example ::